 If 2020/21 was your first year of being self-employed and you didn’t complete a tax return last year, the first thing you need to do is register for Self-Assessment and Class 2 National Insurance.

 The deadline to register is the 5th of October the tax year after you started trading.
 So, for example, if you started working as self-employed on 1 May 2020 you’ve got until 5 October 2021 to register.
 Although it’s best to get this done sooner rather than later.
 You’ll need to wait for a code to arrive in the post, so make sure you leave plenty of time to do it.

 - Send you a letter with your 10-digit Unique Taxpayer Reference (UTR)

-We strongly recommend that you do this as soon as you can because it’s best to be in HMRC’s system ready to go if any additional Government support is announced for the newly self-employed in response to Covid-19.
+We strongly recommend that you do this as soon as you can because it’s best to be in HMRC’s system ready to go if any additional Government support is announced for the response to Covid-19.

 Get started on your tax return